Assessment of the synthetic feasibility of hypothetical zeolite-like materials based on ZeoNet: TOC Graphic

 In summary, a series of classifiers based on ZeoNets, which are ConvNets using volumetric distance grids and pretrained on the adsorption of long-chain hydrocarbon molecules,\cite{liu2023zeonet,liu2025representation} were developed to distinguish between real zeolites catalogued in the IZA database and hypothetical zeolite-like materials in the PCOD database.
 These classifiers achieve more than an order-of-magnitude improvement in accuracy over the best previous results\cite{li2013criteria, salcedo2019high, li2019necessity,carr2009machine, muraoka2019linking, ma2020thermodynamic, helfrecht2022ranking}.
 By separating (silico) aluminophosph\-ates from (alumino)silicates, the four-class classifier reaches a false negative rate of 3.4\% and a false positive rate of 0.4\%, misidentifying only 1207 PCOD structures as feasible.
-Compared with classification based on geometric filters, feature extraction by ZeoNet is less sensitive to the changing characteristics of existing zeolites, with new materials continuously being discovered, and is likely more capable of considering nonlinear, high-dimensional feature combinations.
+While geometric filters remain useful criteria that are physically meaningful, feature extraction by ZeoNet appears less sensitive to the changing characteristics of existing zeolites, as new materials are continuously being discovered, and is likely more capable of considering nonlinear, high-dimensional feature combinations.
+It is worth emphasizing, however, that the model does not predict thermodynamic or kinetic feasibility, but infers synthesizability based on the similarity with existing materials.
 In the absence of comprehensive physics-based understanding of synthesizability, we cautiously speculate that these misclassified hypothetical structures are the most promising candidates for new zeolite synthesis efforts.
 Towards this end, a web application is provided as Supporting Information that allows the exploration of our results in application-specific contexts where computational screening has identified high-performing hypothetical candidate structures.\cite{bai2015discovery, hewitt2022machine, kim2013new, kristof2024assessment, simon2015best}